BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

-In the event of a player without a written contract changing his status to that of a contract player with the same Club, another Club in the Competition or with a Club in another Competition his registration as a player without a written contract will automatically be cancelled and declared void.
-In order to play in the League again either for his original Club or for another Club it will be necessary for him to be re-registered as required by this Rule.
+In the event of a player without a written contract changing his status to that of a contract player with the same Club, another Club in the Competition or with a Club in another Competition his registration as a player without a written contract will automatically be cancelled and declared voidunless the Club conforms to the exception detailed in Rule 8 (A)(i).

 m) A Player shall not be eligible to play for a team in any special championship, promotion or relegation deciding match (as specified in Rule 12A) unless the Player has played two games for that team in this Competition in the current Season.

 n) A Team shall not include more than Four players, in any one match, who have played nine or more games for a team in any recognised higher grade Division, League or Cup Competition competing on the same day as that section during the current season.

 o) (i) Any team playing an unregistered or otherwise ineligible player or players may have the points gained in the match deducted from its total and may be fined and/or otherwise dealt with at the discretion of the Management Committee.